2gouziqi/Room-Layout-Estimation-in-AR-MR2024/README.md

 1. Run **`run_monitor.bat`** and **`newtxt.py`** as explained above.
 2. Manually add an index in **`index.json`**.
-3. **Important Note**: Because Unity uses a left-hand coordinate convention, there are slight differences in how lines are rendered here (for real time case) compared to the methodes shown in Section 2 (for verification case, all right-hand assumptions used).
-Nonetheless, the final outcomes have been verified to be correct during real-world rendering.
+3. **Important Note**: You may find slight differences between how rendered lines are plotted here compared to the methods shown in Section 2.
+This is to make sure that the lines are rendered correctly in Magic Leap 2 because of coordinate convention differenences.

 **Enjoy exploring room layout estimation for AR/MR applications!**